 SIMATIC 127E as a WinCC OA Distributed System

-The SIMATIC 127E industrial PC extends the range of WinCC OA’s distributed architecture.
-By supporting a full installation of WinCC OA, you can leverage a WinCC OA distributed application that provides user interface, alarming, data processing, and data archiving all on one simple tiny device.
+The SIMATIC 127E industrial PC extends the range of WinCC OA’s distributed architecture by supporting a full installation.
+You can now leverage a WinCC OA distributed application that provides user-interface, alarming, data processing, and data archiving all on the SIMATIC 127E.
 Imagine if you will, a location with a minimal amount of data that you need to acquire.
-By adding a small WinCC OA distributed server installed on this tiny PC footprint, you can start to capture your data, visualize it locally, then connect it to a higher level WinCC OA or 3rd system.
+By adding this tiny device with an installation of WinCC OA, you can start to capture your data, visualize it locally, then connect it to a higher level WinCC OA or 3rd systems.
 Having highly capable commercial off the shelf (COTS) software that is supported on a small IT footprint, enables you to quickly acquire and standardize your data.

 Now let’s talk about a few somewhat “exotic” ways we can apply the 127E device.

 - On-Premise Architecture (OPA) IoT Device

 One of the decisions you have to make when creating a “device to a cloud” system, is where you process your data.
 In one scenario, you can send all of your raw data to the cloud and let the algorithms turn your data into information.
 Your costs will most likely surround your cold/hot storage, and network bandwidth decisions.

 In another scenario, you can take a hybrid approach, to whereas you process your data on-premise (edge-near the data source), and in turn, only send “select” data to the cloud.
 Taking this approach can mitigate your costs and speed up information flow.
 Essentially, with the hybrid approach, you are reducing your storage and network fees associated with sending data to the cloud.